RahulRKS01/SnapSecure2.0/README.md

 ---

 **Note**: SnapSecure is designed for personal use and should be deployed responsibly, respecting privacy laws and regulations in your jurisdiction.
+**Contact**: Please do contact me at 82102@siswa.unimas.my or jaszrks@gmail.com to obtain more details on how to run the system.